rwaming/next_karaoke_remote/README.md

    But fail..

 - I found it is possible that something against next convention would cause this error.
 So, It will be puased until this project get more next(react)-like.

+- Fix this to make gapi script imported in useEffect and components imported with dynamic(ssr: false).

 <br>